Let’s Encrypt provides free TLS certificates. It also provides the official client Certbot to create, renew, and revoke certificates.

 “webroot” doesn’t require any plugins.
 Certbot itself is enough.

-Certbot webroot check will make a file into ${webroot-path}/.well-known/acme-challenge/(random url) and Let’s Encrypt server checks if that file is accessible and correct.
+The Certbot webroot challenge creates a file under ${webroot-path}/.well-known/acme-challenge/(random url) and Let’s Encrypt server checks if that file is accessible and correct.

 For Let’s Encrypt validator, make a dedicated directory.